mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 the media stream can signal this to the sending peer using a STOP\_SENDING frame.

-If a RoQ sender discovers that a packet is no longer needed and knows that the packet that has not yet been successfully and completely transmitted, it can use RESET\_STREAM to tell the RoQ receiver that the RoQ sender is discarding the packet.
+If a RoQ sender discovers that a packet is no longer needed and knows that the packet has not yet been successfully and completely transmitted, it can use RESET\_STREAM to tell the RoQ receiver that the RoQ sender is discarding the packet.

 In both cases, the error code of the RESET\_STREAM frame or the STOP\_SENDING frame MUST be set to ROQ\_FRAME\_CANCELLED.